ThKrypt/QualCoder/3-Files-and-Cases.md

 You can also select a case, manually highlight text, and right-click to mark – or assign -the text to the selected case.

-## Importing attributes
+## Importing cases

-Importing attributes for the cases.
 You can import attributes from a CSV file.
 The first row must contain the attribute headings.
 The first column must contain matching case names (for this example: ID1, ID2, ID3).
 Note that this is case sensitive.
 Open the attributes.csv file in the Examples folder to see how it is laid out.

 For this example – delete all the cases shown.
 Then, import the attributes from the attributes.csv file through the Import Attributes dialog.
 You will again need to link the files and file text to each case.